the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter2.md

 # leanpub-end-insert
 ~~~~~~~~

-That's basically it.
-The `props` are accessible in the function signature and the return value is JSX.
-But you can do more code wise in a functional stateless component.
-You already know the ES6 destructuring.
-The best practice is to use it in the function signature to destructure the `props`.
+The `props` are accessible in the function signature, and the return value is JSX; but we can do more with the code in a functional stateless component using ES6 destructuring.
+The best practice is to use it in the function signature to destructure the `props`:

-{title="src/App.js",lang="javascript"}
+{title="src/App.js",lang=javascript}
 ~~~~~~~~
 # leanpub-start-insert
 function Search({ value, onChange, children }) {